-Applications for exemption from the publication fee can be made to:
+Applications for exemption from the publication fee can be made to: Nicola Plastow (nap@sun.ac.za).

-Helen Buchanan (helen.buchanan@uct.ac.za).

 Those authors eligible for payment of fees will receive an invoice from the OTASA office and payment will need to be made to OTASA within the stipulated time.
-The ruling regarding payment of fees will only apply to articles submitted after the Ist May 2018.
+The ruling regarding payment of fees will only apply to articles submitted after the 1st May 2018.